greg-raven/Department-21/_posts/2009-07-08-doctors-vs-gun-owners.md

 Fact: Not everyone has a gun, but almost everyone has at least one doctor, and the current administration is attempting to ensure that everyone does have access to at least one doctor.

 Please alert your friends to this alarming threat.
-Guns don’t kill people, doctors do.
+Guns don't kill people, doctors do.

 We must restrict access to doctors (if not ban them completely) before this gets out of hand.